-BOOK FAIR eWallet: No cash on hand the day of the Book Fair?
+No cash on hand on the day of the Book Fair?
 No worries – Scholastic Book Fairs® is now offering Book Fair eWallet as a new payment option.
 Simply set up an account and have funds immediately available for your child to shop the Book Fair.
 Safe and secure – it’s easy shopping with Book Fair eWallet.
 In addition to eWallet students can pay with cash, credit cards or checks made out to AHISD.
 If you are sending money in with your child, please do not forget to add the 8.25% sales tax.
 As always, our Scholastic Book Fair promises to be a great event for literacy.
-We urge you to attend and look forward to seeing you there.
-Thank you for supporting the Junior School Library.
+See you at the Book Fair!

-Top 5 Patrons with the most Check Outs in August
+Top 5 Patrons with the most Check Outs in Dec.
+23/Jan.
+24

 Click on the book icon to search for library books, audiobooks and eBooks